 What do you like about the Princeton Visual Arts faculty

 MF: The faculty members are an amazingly diverse group of practicing artists with exciting and very unique careers.
 Each brings a distinctive perspective and set of skills to Princeton.
 Whether they are exhibiting at MoMa, installing at the Venice Biennale, or staging solo shows in the city, they bring to the classroom the thrilling excitement and vulnerability inherent to being an exhibiting artist.
 It’s important to me that students probe the divides, as well as the bridges, between art history and contemporary visual arts practice.
 As a working artist, when you are making art, you are carving out your own path, and no one can tell you what you need to be making.
 To devise your own trajectory, in the trenches alongside professionals who are a generation or two or three ahead of you, who are in the trenches in that way, can make the struggle of setting and following your own course meaningful in both intellectual and emotionally poignant ways.
 It allows students to recognize that they can think like an artist, and that thinking like an artist means thinking like nobody else before you.
 There’s no better way to glean this knowledge than by working alongside faculty who exemplify these ideals.

-How do you think the program should be interacting with the Princeton community?
+How do you think the program should interact with the Princeton University community?

 What are you working on right now?